 a.
 How Nebuchadnezzar king of Babylon would come and strike the land of Egypt: Many years after his victory at Carchemish, Nebuchadnezzar again sent his army, this time all the way to Egypt itself.

 i.
-“The place-names in verse 14 are of the frontier towns in the path of an invader from the north-east.”
+“The place-names in Jeremiah 46:14 are of the frontier towns in the path of an invader from the north-east.”
 (Kidner)

 c.
 Because the LORD drove them away: It wasn’t only the power of the Babylonian army at work.
 God was also determined to drive away the defenders of Egypt to bring a vast judgment upon proud Egypt.